 Increasingly, users look to cloud solutions for faster and simpler application delivery.
-Today, the vast majority, if not all applications are written for the cloud, with the global public cloud market project to hit $178 billion this year, up from $146 billion in 2017 (CIO from IDG).
+Today, the vast majority, if not all applications are written for the cloud, with the global public cloud market project to hit $178 billion this year, up from $146 billion in 2017.
 Public cloud adoption in enterprises is projected to exceed the 50% mark for the first time, and offloading compute resources is certainly becoming the norm.

 All businesses rely on uninterrupted mobile connectivity, as evidenced by the continued strong growth in Wi-Fi.
 55% percent of IT professionals expect their business will spend more on networking, including wireless and wide area networking over the next year (Network Computing.
 The challenge is enterprise WiFi is one of the most onerous networking technologies to deploy and maintain, with 64% of network problems attributed to Wi-Fi (Network World).

 Today’s network security environment is a virulent one, with high profile breaches continuing to rise.
 No business is safe, as shown by the ongoing frequency of major brand name attacks.
 While malicious actors and their attack methods multiply in frequency and complexity, the impacts of digital transformation are also creating security implications for the enterprise.
-In fact, 69% of senior IT and security leaders report that digital transformation is forcing them to make major changes to their security strategy (Forbes and BMC).
+In fact, 69% of senior IT and security leaders report that digital transformation is forcing them to make major changes to their security strategy.

 Fortunately, a significant amount of innovation is taking place in the networking technology space that are well positioned to solve the problems businesses are experiencing today.